nitinkc/nitinkc.github.io/_posts/systems_design/2024-01-20-Consistency-in-Distributed-systems.md

 ---
 {% include toc title="Index" %}

-Measure of how **up-to-date* a piece of data is in a distributed systems.
+Measure of how **up-to-date* a piece of data is in a distributed systems with geographically distributed nodes.

 **Consistency Levels**